Short answer: you usually don’t need to.

 Pro tip: Just search “edit” or something related to your question in our Support Library for step-by-step guides on editing anything in your setup.

-Most users won’t need this option, but if you really want to remove all bank and transaction data, you can revoke your bank feeds.
+Most users won’t need this option, but if you really want to remove all Open Banking transaction data, you can revoke your bank feeds.

 This is not recommended unless absolutely necessary, as it can lead to duplication issues if previously allocated transactions haven’t been cleared across all financial years.